MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 > [!NOTE]
 > These restrictions apply only to model types that have been released to  general availability.
 Model types in preview release status will remain available without a license until they are released for general availability.

 For more information about trial environments in PowerApps is available [here](//power-platform/admin/trial-environments).

-- A trial license enables you to use all AI Builder model types and functionalities for 30 days free of charge. <Sign up link when available>
-- After your trial period expires, you can’t create new models, or update existing ones until you purchase an AI Builder license. <Purchase link here when available>
-- Ai Builder model types that are in preview release status  are free to use, and you do not need to start a trial license if you are only using preview release features.
-For example, the text classification model type will remain in preview release status during October 2019, but binary classification (prediction) will be released to general availability status (GA).
-To find out the release status for AI Builder features and model types,  select<Release page>
-- AI Builder trial licenses is specific to a user not an environment.
-If you already have an environment with PowerApps license (free or paid), you can use that environment or create a new one for your AI Builder trial.
-Once you purchase the AI Builder license, the usage will be limited to a specific environement.
-- If you do not have a valid PowerApps license (free or paid), you will have the opportunity to sign up for a PowerApps license first and then AI Builder trial license.

 ### FAQ

-- *How do I convert my Trial environment to a Production environment?*
+- *How do I convert my trial environment to a production environment?*

 https://docs.microsoft.com/en-us/power-platform/admin/trial-environments